esteit/shipping-calculator/README.md

 ### How to extend a calculator?

-Shipping calculator using [symfony event dispatcher](https://github.com/symfony/event-dispatcher) and you can use it to extend calculation algorithms as you need.
-For example, you can increase shipping cost for a 10$.
+Shipping calculator uses [symfony event dispatcher](https://github.com/symfony/event-dispatcher) and you can use it to extend calculation algorithms as you need.
+For example, you can increase shipping cost by 10$.

 ```php
 // place calculator creation code here